mrethana/news_bias_final/README.md

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/grid.png?raw=True)

 ### Right, Left, Center Classification Conclusions and Next Steps
 1. I would like to try TF-IDF to create my document vectors as opposed to Doc2Vec.
 Since Doc2Vec is a blackbox model it was very difficult to interpret the feature importances the classification models had.
 This made it tough to find potential ways to strengthen model.
-TF-IDF would help me visualize what features the Random Forest was splitting on and which words were most prominent accross the different classes.
+TF-IDF would help me visualize what features were most important for the classification process and which words were most prominent across the different classes.
 2. Manual classification of documents is needed.
 It is a huge assumption to make that all New York Times articles are from a centered voice.
 This context was lost in my analysis and I think stronger labels could improve models.